SABGla/SABGla.github.io/README.md

 ### People To Website

 Go to /people.html and copy paste this entry to the end of the appropriate list (e.g. faculty, post-doc, phd student).
+Make sure, the image you upload is square (e.g. 200px x 200px).

 ```
 <!-- FirstName LastName -->